The CASCADIA cutting area may be worse than fear - ExBulletin

 The study also indicates that sea level rise is accelerating with the intensification of climate change, and that the effects of post -Erthquaked flood may get worse in the future.

-A field team is going through the escape of the Salon River in Oregon, carrying drying and scanning equipment to the next sampling site in 2023.
-The researchers appointed deposits and samples of samples to rebuild the geological history of the earthquake -based landing.
+A field team wanders through the escape of the Salmon River in the state of Oregon carrying assembly and survey equipment to the next sampling site in 2023.
+The researchers appointed deposits and samples of samples to rebuild the geological history of the landing moved by the earthquake.

 While the Earth in some areas in the United States, such as the Chisabik Bay in Virginia, slowly drown in a decline, as parts of the northwest of the Pacific rising due to the continental height.
 This height in Earth level has compensated some of the sea level levels so far.